 The number one seed was cruising towards the conference finals before they stumbled by losing both games on the road.
 Now, they are in must-win mode in Game 5 to avoid playing an elimination game on the road on Thursday night.
 Are we talking about the Phoenix Suns or the Miami Heat?
 Yes.
 Both teams are in nearly identical scenarios.
 Will both teams hold serve tonight or are we looking at a potentially massive upset?
-Here are our picks for Tuesday night.
+Here are our NBA picks for Tuesday night.

 76ers @ Heat